mkraposhin/opensdn-forwarder-flows-tutorial/tutorial.md

 ![Fig. C3: The flow table state before the third step of vRouter Agent and vRouter Forwarder interaction](https://github.com/mkraposhin/opensdn-forwarder-flows-tutorial/blob/main/figs/Fig-C-3.png)
 *Fig. C3: The flow table state before the third step of vRouter Agent and vRouter Forwarder interaction*

-At the last step, vRouter Forwarder links forward flow with the reverse flow and sends back to vRouter Agent index of the latter.
+At the last step, vRouter Forwarder links the forward flow with the reverse flow and sends back to vRouter Agent the index of the latter.
 We imitate this step with the request [set_reverse_1to2_flow_r.xml](https://github.com/mkraposhin/opensdn-forwarder-flows-tutorial/blob/main/xml_reqs/set_reverse_1to2_flow_r.xml).